suinleelab/cxr_covid/README.md

 ### HDF5 Files

 For improved data loading performance, create HDF5 files for the image repositories.
-Note that due to its small size, we do not provide scripts for loading the GitHub-COVID from HDF5 files.
+Note that due to its small size, we do not provide scripts for loading the GitHub-COVID dataset from HDF5 files.

 To generate the files, run the following commands: